lpinzari/sql-psql-udy/02_joins_sql/07_join_visual_diagram.md

 In the previous section, we visualized a binary Relation `B` of two positive integers sets, linked to the columns `id` and `fk`, in the Cartesian plane.
 Consequently, there is a natural ordering among the values of a column that can be easily represented on the Cartesian axises.
 Thus, table `B` is a set of bidimensional tuples represented in the Cartesian plane.

-Obviously, a Cartresian plane cannot visualize a Relation that includes three or more attributes and, therefore, is not appropriate to represent a `JOIN` between tables of multiple columns.
+Obviously, a Cartesian plane cannot visualize a Relation that includes three or more attributes and, therefore, is not appropriate to represent a `JOIN` between tables of multiple columns.

 Thus, a natural question would be: